 Wider Scope audit

 Our responsibilities extend beyond the audit of the financial statements.
-The Code requires auditors to provide judgements and conclusions on the dimensions of wider scope public audit that are applicable to small bodies:
+The Code requires auditors to provide judgements and conclusions on the four dimensions of wider scope public audit:

+- Financial management;

-- Financial sustainability; and - Governance and transparency.
+- Financial sustainability;

+- Governance and transparency; and

+- Value for money.